India's Budget points to a loosening of fiscal policy: Fitch Ratings

-Mumbai/Hong Kong, Feb 11 (IANS) Indias Budget presented on February 1 by Union Finance Minister Nirmala Sitharaman points to a loosening of fiscal policy to support the countrys ongoing economic recovery from the pandemic and will consequently lead to a rise in public debt.
+Mumbai/Hong Kong: Indias Budget presented on February 1 by Union Finance Minister Nirmala Sitharaman points to a loosening of fiscal policy to support the countrys ongoing economic recovery from the pandemic and will consequently lead to a rise in public debt.

 The debt/GDP trajectory is core to our sovereign rating assessment, meaning higher deficits and a slower consolidation path will make India's medium-term growth outlook take on a more critical role in our analysis, says Fitch Ratings.